 According to supply chain management software provider E2open, the Ever Given is approximately 85% loaded.
 E2open is tracking about 10% of the overall load for its customers.
-Out of respect to the carrier’s privacy and its customers, E2open said it would not divulge any additional detail on specific companies or contents.
+Out of respect for the carrier’s privacy and its customers, E2open said it would not divulge additional details on specific companies or contents.

 “The owners of cargo on the Ever Given are facing a different set of challenges since the ship is stuck again, now for legal reasons, for an uncertain period of time,” said Pawan Joshi, E2open’s executive vice president of product management and strategy.
 “Cargo owners have to now scramble to rebalance and reroute alternate goods to deal with potential stock-outs on retail shelves and shortages across manufacturing sites.”

-Maritime sources with knowledge of the Ever Given’s manifest tell American Shipper the following product categories are on the vessel, in order from the most twenty-foot equivalent units (TEUs) to the least: electronics, machinery and parts, household goods, furniture and footwear.
+Maritime sources with knowledge of the Ever Given’s manifest tell American Shipper the following product categories are on the vessel, in order from the most twenty-foot equivalent units (TEUs) to the fewest: electronics, machinery and parts, household goods, furniture, and footwear.
 For legal reasons, American Shipper is not allowed to provide exact percentages.

 Frustrated cargo owners are pressuring the ship’s operator, Evergreen Marine Corp., to unload the Panama-flagged container ship, but that will not be an easy task.